Troubleshooting

 Description: A frame attribute may be malformed, and is preventing the parsing of the component’s configuration.

-Solution: Check the Config tab for your robot in the Viam app and look for a frame attribute, either in Builder mode, under the Frame System tab or in Raw JSON mode.
+Solution: Check the CONFIGURE tab for your machine in the Viam app and look for a frame attribute, either in Frame or JSON mode.
 If you see a frame attribute that you didn’t create yourself, delete the whole frame object from the JSON config.
-It will resemble the following:
+In JSON mode, it will resemble the following:

 "frame": {